Arun Kumar Subramanian

 Pisces

-Pushkara Bhaga on the other hand gives more than what Pushkara navamsha Padas can.
-Bhaga means “abundance or indulgence”, this placement gives abundance or indulgence based on the dignity (like I mentioned above).
-But it’s based on the specific degree of a zodiac sign.
-List is below.
+Pushkara Bhága, on the other hand, offers even more benefits than Pushkara Navamsha Padás.
+Bhága means abundance or indulgence, and this placement provides such abundance or indulgence based on the planet's dignity (as mentioned earlier).
+However, this placement is determined by the specific degree of a zodiac sign.
+The list of degrees is provided below.

 Aries 21° degrees